lehoanganh1112/HartreeFock_ZGNR/README.md

 `HF_spinspliting.py` returns the eigensystems only

 Folders:
-1. Geometric of the zigzag ribbon: plot the ribbon, ribbon with partitioned region
+1. Geometric of the zigzag ribbon: plot the ribbon, ribbon with partitioned region (`geometry` folder: Done)

-2. qA - energy plot
+2. **qA - energy plot** (currently building)

+Better save in csv file for easy saving and viewing.

-3. Site spins
+3. Site spins (remember to include the edge-charge correlation analysis)

 4. TEE